mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Show photos of rear

-My complaint is with the port labels.
+My one complaint is with the port labels.
 They're slips of paper under plastic, like a landline phone would have for speed dial in the 90s.
-That's too permanent.
-I don't like the idea of pulling out the entire paper strip and erasing and rewriting every time I rearrange cables.
+Other patch panels have little whiteboard strips for easy erasing, and I prefer that style to strips of paper.

 TODO: Photo of labels